NEWv0.25.0 — Agent-built dashboards, multi-modal media, desktop app →

 Auth

-Each agent generates a random token on first start, stored in .kern/.env as KERN_AGENT_TOKEN.
+Each agent generates a random token on first start, stored in .kern/.env as KERN_AUTH_TOKEN.
 Every request must include Authorization: Bearer <token>.
-The TUI reads the token from the agent's .env file.
-The web proxy reads it from the registry.
+The TUI and proxy read the token from the agent's .kern/.env file.

 Web server